 I cannot say that I liked any of Connery’s non-Bond movies when I saw them as a boy.
 I did not understand Marnie or A Fine Madness at all.
 In the latter, he played a character I found irritating.
 I cannot say I liked The Hill when I first saw it, but it impressed me and Connery’s character was complex, something deeper than Bond.
 But, on the other hand, he was not Bond and I was still attracted to, not enchanted with anymore, the Bond movies when The Hill came out.
 Ossie Davis, the great Black actor and playwright, was also in the film and that made it special for me, as any film with a Black person in it was special to me at the time.
 Woman of Straw was not much of anything.
 Connery, playing a scoundrel, was a physical presence, as he looked exactly as he did in From Russia with Love, but the film made no impression on me, probably because I did not like the female lead, Gina Lollobrigida, and would have preferred Sophia Loren or Shirley MacLaine, who were my favorite actresses at the time.
 I was always pairing up my favorite actors in imaginary movies.

 In a few years, I outgrew the Bond movies.
 It was surprising how quickly it happened.
-At this point, high school, I was around people who went to art house theaters and called movies “films” and talked about directors.
+At this point, in high school, I was around people who went to art house theaters and called movies “films” and talked about directors.
 (I was still at the stage where I had no idea who made movies and did not care.)
 They told me that what movies, excuse me, films, were really about was far beyond my poor literal viewing of what appeared to be the narrative.
 All I knew was that whatever Bond films really were had no more interest to me than what they seemed to be.
 I understood movies well enough to know when I did not need a particular type anymore.
 I craved a different experience in movies.

 But Connery continued to interest me which is why I saw Thunderball and You Only Live Twice, even though neither film really did much for me.
 Connery himself was changing physically, as a presence; he was getting, as Dorothy Kilgallen put it, “long in the tooth.”
-He was excessively pampered, indulging the sensual living of the sort that a rich actor could indulge.
-This, coupled with the boredom and contempt he now plainly showed in playing Bond, made me think of what someone told me that Ernest Hemingway said about Spencer Tracy: just another rich, dumb, fat actor, or words to that effect.
+He was excessively pampered, indulging the sensual living of the sort that a rich actor could indulge in.
+This, coupled with the boredom and contempt he now plainly showed in playing Bond, made me think of what someone told me Ernest Hemingway said about Spencer Tracy: just another rich, dumb, fat actor, or words to that effect.
 I saw every Connery Bond film in the theater during the time of its original release including his return to the Eon franchise in Diamonds Are Forever in 1971 and Never Say Never Again in 1983, a non-Eon Production that was a remake of Thunderball, a Bond film that always felt bloated and ponderous to me.
 I saw Diamonds Are Forever the week after I saw Don Siegel’s Dirty Harry and found the Bond film dull and irrelevant in comparison.

 In a few years, I outgrew the Bond movies.
 It was surprising how quickly it happened.
-At this point, high school, I was around people who went to art house theaters and called movies “films” and talked about directors. … They told me that what movies, excuse me, films, were really about was far beyond my poor literal viewing of what appeared to be the narrative.
+At this point, in high school, I was around people who went to art house theaters and called movies “films” and talked about directors. … They told me that what movies, excuse me, films, were really about was far beyond my poor literal viewing of what appeared to be the narrative.
 All I knew was that whatever Bond films really were had no more interest to me than what they seemed to be.
 I understood movies well enough to know when I did not need a particular type anymore.

 Never Say Never Again is the sort of film that only an aging romantic male lead could get away with: playing a role you have aged out of and ought to be embarrassed doing.
 He did Bond as a young actor as action comedies; now, in his final bow, he was doing Bond as a farce.
 Bond had ceased to be sexy and was simply lecherous.
 But Bond movies still made money with Connery playing the role, as Never Say Never Again did.
 They were for Connery what the Rocky movies were for Sylvester Stallone, a sure-fire trip to the bank with a large check.
 This sort of “dirty old man” casting would get even worse for Connery, or the viewer, with Entrapment (1999), playing the love interest of a far younger Catherine Zeta-Jones.
 Gary Cooper, Clark Gable, Humphrey Bogart, and John Wayne did that sort of thing too.
 When Joan Crawford was doing this in her 1950s movies, she was simply a lonely predator, the faded Queen Bee.
 I suppose things have improved for actresses since those days.

-I thought Never Say Never Again was fun, quaint, in its way.
+I thought Never Say Never Again was fun, and quaint, in its way.
 By that time, I had seen Connery in Robin and Marian (1976), The Wind and the Lion (1975), and The Man Who Would Be King (1975), all date movies with my then-girlfriend Ida, and we both liked them very much, indeed, were much moved by them.
 Connery seemed mature now, not just a sex piece, not just a box of a few tricks as he was playing Bond.
 Ida never liked Connery as Bond and thought he aged into a better and more interesting actor.
 When I took my daughters to see Connery in Indiana Jones and the Last Crusade (1989), they could not believe that the actor playing Indiana Jones’s father had been James Bond.
 “That old man!” my youngest daughter sneered.
 Together, she and I watched From Russia With Love a few weeks later.
 Her response: “I liked him better as Indiana Jones’s father.
 Those old Bond movies are really dated.
 You really like that stuff when you were a boy?
 Wow!
 He was really good looking, though.”

 He did Bond as a young actor as action comedies; now, in his final bow, he was doing Bond as a farce.
 Bond had ceased to be sexy and was simply lecherous.
 But Bond movies still made money with Connery playing the role, as Never Say Never Again did.

 I took my family to see Connery’s last movie, The League of Extraordinary Gentlemen (2003).
 (It was my idea to see the movie.
 My family would never have gone otherwise.)
 I did not like it much, as it failed to live up to the comic book, excuse me, graphic novel series of Alan Moore and Kevin O’Neill.
 My wife and daughters absolutely hated it and would have walked out had I not insisted I wanted to see it through.
 It was bad in the way these sorts of big, special effects movies are, lumbering, poorly scripted, making the viewer fight paralyzing indifference all the way through.
 Connery himself claimed not to have understood the movie or his part or something like that.
 This seemed a lame response from a tired and embarrassed actor who had been disappointed by bad reviews and mediocre box office returns.
 I was glad to have seen it in the theater and especially so as Connery would not appear in another movie.
 There is something touching about this movie for me, the death of Connery’s character, Allan Quatermain, the brief evocation of Africa.
 I liked Connery around Black people.
 Perhaps his Scottish ethnocentrism made him seem more genuine around them.
 I think of my mother taking me to see the re-release of the 1950 version of King Solomon’s Mines with Stewart Granger as Allan Quatermain.
 It was the only movie about Africa that my mother ever liked because of the seeming authenticity of the Africans who were cast.
 (The footage with the Africans is long and not, God be praised, taken from Trader Horn.)
-Twenty years earlier, and Connery could have played a compelling Quatermain in a remake of King Solomon’s Mines without the comic book superhero nonsense.
+Twenty years earlier, Connery could have played a compelling Quatermain in a remake of King Solomon’s Mines without the comic book superhero nonsense.
 I would have liked that because Rider Haggard’s novel was one of my favorites as a boy; he was right when he said he could write a better boy’s book than Stevenson’s Treasure Island.
 I did not know how true his Africans were but they were the first heroic Africans I ever encountered as a boy in a book or anywhere else.
 But Connery was not to be Quatermain in a good movie.
 It is always sad when an actor misses his chance with a character, sadder still for the actor’s audience.

 Every time The League of Extraordinary Gentlemen comes on television, I watch it, sometimes all the way through, sometimes only for a few scenes with Connery.
-It may alarm some people, dismay others, that I have watched this admittedly wretched movie more times than I have ever viewed a masterpiece like, say, Bergman’s The Seventh Seal.
+It may alarm some people, and dismay others, that I have watched this admittedly wretched movie more times than I have ever viewed a masterpiece like, say, Bergman’s The Seventh Seal.
 Movies are funny that way in what they mean to a particular viewer, in what a particular actor means.
 Connery had achieved his fame as the definitive film version of a pulp adventure hero in a film series that became not simply successful but mythical and went out of his profession portraying a decent version of another pulp adventure hero in a vastly inferior film.
 His presence is the only reason the film will not ever be completely forgotten.
 It happens that way with actors.
 It happens that way with their fans too.
 Connery was the marker of my boyhood and its end, my growth, such as it was and as I had hoped it would be.
 You do not forget people who mark your life like that as, after all, we all must grasp for meaning wherever we can find it.